microsoft/dstoolkit-route-optimization/README.md

     ![image](docs/media/default-container.png)

-    For example, below we create a folder named model_input and upload all the sample data under this folder.
+    For example, below we create a folder named model_input and upload all the sample data into this folder.

     ![image](docs/media/upload-file.png)